-Myleene Klass, Jamal Edwards and Levi Roots among those to appear on CBBC’s Pocket Money Pitch
+Myleene Klass, Jamal Edwards and Levi Roots empower next generation of entrepreneurs for CBBC’s Pocket Money Pitch

 Fronted by Steph McGovern, Pocket Money Pitch sees 8–14 year olds compete to receive a year’s worth of pocket money to invest in their idea and to spend time with a renowned ‘business guru’, gaining a money-can’t-buy opportunity to get top level advice from their business idol.